Contributed By TMI Associates

 If the examiner finds no reason for rejection in the patent application, or finds that the rejection has been overcome, they will issue a decision to grant a patent for the patent application.
 A patent will be granted once the applicant pays the registration fees for the first three years.

-According to statistics issued by the JPO, the average period from filing a request for examination to issuing a final decision (either a decision to grant or a decision to reject) was 14.1 months in 2018.
-Also, the average grant rate was 74.6% in 2017, the highest among the five IP offices (IP5).
+According to statistics issued by the JPO, the average period from filing a request for examination to issuing a final decision (either a decision to grant or a decision to reject) was 14.3 months in 2019.
+Also, the average grant rate was 74.9% in 2019.

-Domestic inventors (or domestic entities or individuals who have received the right to obtain a patent or a utility model registration from the inventors) do not need representation in order to initiate grant proceedings, but foreign inventors (or domestic entities or individuals who have obtained the right to obtain a patent from the inventors) do need representation in order to initiate grant proceedings.
+Domestic applicants do not need representation in order to initiate grant proceedings, but foreign applicants do need representation in order to initiate grant proceedings.

-The typical costs incurred from filing to grant are JPY200,000, comprising official fees of JPY20,000 and lawyer fees of JPY180,000.
+The typical costs incurred from filing to grant are JPY200,000, comprising official fees of JPY20,000 and lawyers' fees of JPY180,000.
 The official fees vary depending on the number of claims.
-Also, additional fees for translating certain documents (eg, the specification) may be incurred, where necessary.
+Also, additional fees for translating certain documents (eg, the specification) may be incurred where necessary.

 The term of a patent right is 20 years from the date of filing the patent application.
 As an exception, the term may be extended by up to five years on request if the invention is unable to be used due to the time spent obtaining an approval or any other dispositions under a law intended to ensure safety, as prescribed by a Cabinet Ordinance.